NMN supplements are being touted as a way to help your body turn back the biological clock, but how much should you be taking?

 Benefits of NMN supplements

-Research on NMN is actively ongoing, and includes both rodent and human trials.
-Studies so far have hinted at a number of NMN benefits, including:
+Research on NMN is actively ongoing and includes both rodent and human trials.
+Studies so far have hinted at several NMN benefits, including:

 Inside the body, NAD+ produced by NMN supplements stimulates the activity of mitochondria, microscopic organelles that are vital to our metabolism.
 The powerhouses of the cells, mitochondria transform glucose and oxygen into cellular energy – without them, cells would lack energy and die.

 NAD+ also activates sirtuins, a family of proteins that repair our DNA and regulate cellular homeostasis.
-Each time our cells divide, the caps on the ends of our DNA strands become a little bit shorter; this fraying and shortening damages our DNA, but sirtuins act to reduce this process by stabilising these caps, or telomeres.
-Studies in mice show that feeding them NMN can elongate telomeres, offsetting the risk of damage to DNA.
+Each time our cells divide, the caps on the ends of our DNA strands become slightly shorter; this fraying and shortening damage our DNA, but sirtuins reduce this process by stabilizing these caps, or telomeres.
+Studies in mice show that feeding them NMN can elongate telomeres, offsetting the risk of DNA damage.

-It is interesting to note that sirtuins are NAD dependent, which means they can’t function properly without it.
+Interestingly, sirtuins are NAD-dependent, which means they can’t function properly without it.
 However, as NAD production increases, so too does sirtuin activity.

 Side effects of NMN supplements

-The biggest safety concern, though, surrounds the number of cheap and fake imitations out there.
-Products are available that all make the same claims, but at a fraction of the price.
+The biggest safety concern is the number of cheap and fake imitations.
+Products that make the same claims are available at a fraction of the price.
 Many of these are not pure NMN.
-Instead, they have been bulked out with other compounds – this raises the spectre of safety issues, especially if the manufacturer has not been clear about what exactly is in there.
+Instead, they have been bulked out with other compounds – this raises the specter of safety issues, especially if the manufacturer has not been clear about what exactly is in there.

 Understanding the manufacturing process can be helpful as well.
 There are three common methods for manufacturing NMN:

-- Chemical synthesis: Labour-intensive and expensive, this method creates a high yield and allows for careful control of starting materials, though none are sourced from biological systems.
-It uses environmentally-damaging solvents and impurities and byproducts in the finished product can be difficult to remove.
+Labor-intensive and expensive, this method creates a high yield and allows for careful control of starting materials, though none are sourced from biological systems.
+It uses environmentally-damaging solvents, impurities, and byproducts in the finished product can be difficult to remove.

-Rather than being concerned about safety, though, many people will be focusing more on cost and understanding how much NMN is necessary in order to achieve a desired effect.
+Rather than being concerned about safety, though, many people will be focusing more on cost and understanding how much NMN is necessary to achieve the desired effect.
 Because NMN is so difficult to manufacture, products tend to be fairly expensive.
 You will therefore be keen to ensure you take as much as you need and no more.

-Supplement providers will often make their own recommendations about correct levels based on their own research and observations.
-Some will suggest varying the doses by weight with higher doses being recommended for heavier people.
+Supplement providers will often recommend correct levels based on their research and observations.
+Some will suggest varying the doses by weight with higher doses recommended for heavier people.

 NMN supplements will often come in sizes between 100mg and 500mg with doses of between one and six tablets recommended.
 Check the manufacturer’s label to see how much they recommend taking.